-- Warm, soft, swollen, or tender prostate
+- Warm, soft, swollen, or tender (with an acute prostate infection)

-- Increase fluid intake (64 - 128 ounces per day) to urinate often and help flush bacteria from your bladder.
+- Drink more fluid (64 to 128 ounces per day) to urinate often and help flush bacteria out of your bladder.

-Acute prostatitis is usually caused by a bacterial infection of the prostate gland.
-Any bacteria that can cause a urinary tract infection can cause acute bacterial prostatitis, including:
+Any bacteria that can cause a urinary tract infection can cause acute bacterial prostatitis.

-In men older than age 35, E. coli and other common bacteria typically cause prostatitis.
-E. coli prostatitis may occur spontaneously or after:
+In men over age 35, E. coli and other common bacteria most often cause prostatitis.
+This type of prostatitis may begin in the:

 Other symptoms that may occur with this condition:

-After you finish antibiotic treatment, get examined by your health care provider to make sure the infection is gone.
+Get checked by your provider after you finish taking your antibiotic treatment to make sure the infection is gone.

-Patients who have had acute prostatitis may have the infection come back or develop chronic prostatitis.
+Acute prostatitis may come back or turn into chronic prostatitis.

-Call your health care provider if you have symptoms of prostatitis.
+Call your provider if you have symptoms of prostatitis.

-Not all types of prostatitis are preventable.
+Not all types of prostatitis can be prevented.

 - Review date: